aregtech/areg-sdk/examples/08_service/ReadMe.md

 # 08_service Project Overview

 The **08_service** project demonstrates how to create and manage simple **local service provider objects** within **multithreaded applications** using the AREG Framework.
-This example focuses on an *empty* **Local Service Interface**, which has no data and no methods, and only accessible within the same process and not visible externally.
+This example focuses on an *empty* **Local Service**, which has no data and no methods, and only accessible within the same process and not visible externally.

 ## Key Concepts